 Phase 4: Phased Rollout

-💡 Who to Involve: Successful OEM-to-compatible transitions involve four stakeholders: Nursing (clinical usability), Biomed/Clinical Engineering (technical compatibility), Procurement (cost analysis), and Risk Management (liability review).
+💡 Who to Involve: Successful OEM-to-compatible transitions involve four stakeholders: Nursing (clinical usability), Biomed/Clinical Engineering (technical compatibility — see when to call Biomed), Procurement (cost analysis), and Risk Management (liability review).
 Missing any one of these perspectives creates resistance later.

 Frequently Asked Questions